kathsucurry/kathsucurry.github.io/_posts/2025-10-27-reduction_sum_part2.markdown

 Recall that in our previous implementations, threads exchanged data using shared memory.
 [Warp shuffle operations](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#warp-shuffle-functions) allow a thread to directly read a register from another thread within the same warp, enabling threads in a warp to collectively exchange or broadcast data.
 By using warp shuffle operations, we can reduce shared memory usage, which in turn may allow increasing occupancy when needed.

 Additionally, shuffle operations are compiled directly to `SHFL` instructions in PTX/SASS.
 This is typically faster than using shared memory, as it effectively only costs a single instruction compared with the minimum of three steps needed for shared memory access (write, synchronize (`__syncthreads()`), and read).
-We will look into the instructions the later part of the section.
+We will look into the instructions in the later part of the section.

 To start, Let's define a new term we haven't used before in this post: the **lane ID**.
 The lane ID is the thread's index *within a warp*, ranging from 0 to 31.
-For example, threads with global indices 2 and 34 both have a land ID of 2 (since `threadIdx.x % 32 == 2`).
+For example, threads with global indices 2 and 34 both have a land ID of 2 (since `thread index % 32 == 2`).

 In our kernel implementation, the initial setup (e.g., index variable initialization, input array shifting, and summing multiple elements per thread) remains the same as before, except for the size of `shared_data`.
 Now, `shared_data` is allocated with a length equal to the **number of warps** rather than the total block size, because we only need to store the partial sum from **each warp**.